islamicity24/AmazonCity/Module 6 VPC Networking Environment Center.md

+# Module 6 - Challenge Lab: Creating a VPC Networking Environment for the Café
+**Scenario**
+Sofía and Nikhil are now confident in their ability to create a two-tier architecture because of their experience migrating the café's data.
+They successfully moved from a MariaDB database on an Amazon Elastic Compute Cloud (Amazon EC2) instance to an Amazon Relational Database Service (Amazon RDS) database instance.
+In addition, they also moved their database resources from a public subnet to a private subnet.

+Mateo

+When Mateo—a café regular and an AWS systems administrator and engineer—visits the café, Sofía and Nikhil tell him about the database migration.
+Mateo tells them that they can enhance security by running the café's application server in another private subnet that's separate from the database instance.
+They could then go through a bastion host (or jump box) to gain administrative access to the application server.
+The application server must also be able to download needed patches.

+Knowing that the cloud makes experimentation easier, Sofía and Nikhil are eager to set up a non-production VPC environment.
+They can use it implement the new architecture and test different security layers, without accidentally disrupting the café's production environment.

 # Lab Overview and Objectives

 In this lab, you will use Amazon Virtual Private Cloud (Amazon VPC) to create a networking environment on AWS and implement security layers to protect your resources.